flohoff/check_arubaoscx_health/README.md

   * Fan status e.g. arubaWiredFanState, arubaWiredFanName
   * VSX status e.g. arubaWiredVsxDeviceRole, arubaWiredVsxConfigSync, arubaWiredVsxIslOperState
   * PSU status e.g. arubaWiredPSUName, arubaWiredPSUState
+  * Image Version e.g. arubaWiredDefaultBoot, arubaWiredSwitchImageVersion, entPhysicalSoftwareRev Will check if running version is the same as the one which will start on next boot

 Example output: